devicetree-org/devicetree-specification/source/devicetree-basics.rst

 The following shows the representation of a fragment of a devicetree with two GPIO controllers and a sample specifier map for describing the GPIO routing of a few gpios on both of the controllers through a connector on a board to a device.
-The expansion device node is one one side of the connector node and the SoC with the two GPIO controllers is on the other side of the connector.
+The expansion device node is on one side of the connector node and the SoC with the two GPIO controllers is on the other side of the connector.